CreativeInquiry/terrapattern/README.md

 1. Identify features for the training set.
 2. Build a neural net that is capable of identifying features in satellite photography.
-3. Generate a lookup table of features and their locations
+3. Generate a lookup table of features and their locations.
-4. Build a front-end that allows users to identify features and desired geographical ranges
+4. Build a front-end that allows users to identify features and desired geographical ranges.
-5. Design a back-end that can run these searches
+5. Design a back-end that can run these searches.
+6. Notify the user that their search is complete.
-7. Develop a front-end that allows a user to browse through their located instances
+7. Develop a front-end that allows a user to browse through their located instances.
 8. Provide a interface for downloading the located features.

 ## Step 1:  Build the Training Set

 Kyle is our neural network trainer <small>(I am imagining him in a set of high black boots and a whip)</small> and will be writing some sort of magical code that will use math and such things to detect things that we cannot begin to describe.  *(Kyle, feel free to elaborate or clarify as needed.)*  This theoretical neural net needs to be trained on a set of tagged images.

 Kyle has asked for this to be delivered to him as a single directory, named `training_set`, containing 1000 folders, each named with its respective tag as a singular noun.
-If the name contains multiple words, they will be concatinated into a single word, such as `swimmingpool` or `dunkindonuts`.Each folder will contain 1000 images of a satellite photograph containing an image of the entity described by the tag.
+If the name contains multiple words, they will be concatenated into a single word, such as `swimmingpool` or `dunkindonuts`.Each folder will contain 1000 images of a satellite photograph containing an image of the entity described by the tag.

 Each of these images will be a square 100px by 100px jpeg, compressed at 80%.  *(Kyle, please correct this spec with actual information).*